ballerina-platform/module-ballerinax-mongodb/README.md

 [![Build Status](https://travis-ci.org/ballerina-platform/module-mongodb.svg?branch=master)](https://travis-ci.org/ballerina-platform/module-mongodb)

-Ballerina MongoDB Client is used to connect Ballerina with MongoDB data source.<br/> <br/>
+Ballerina MongoDB Client is used to connect Ballerina with MongoDB data source.
  With the Ballerina MongoDB client following operations are supported.

+1. getDatabaseNames - Get the database names in a given MongoDB node
+2. getCollectionNames - Get the collection names in a given MongoDB collection.
+3. countDocuments - Count number of documents in a given collection
-1. insert - To insert document to a given collection <br/>
+4. insert - To insert document to a given collection.
-2. find - To select document from a given collection according to given query. <br/>
+5. find - To select document from a given collection according to given query.
-3. findOne - To select the first document match with the query.<br/>
-4. update - To update documents that matches to the given filter. <br/>
+6. update - To update documents that matches to the given filter.
-5. delete - To delete documents that matches to the given filter.
+7. delete - To delete documents that matches to the given filter.
-Steps to Configure <br/>

 ## Samples